Paperback pre-orders on Amazon and Barnes& Noble with IngramSpark

 If you have been planning your book launch for a while, you probably have come across an idea of collecting pre-orders for your book.
 This strategy allows you to capture reader’s excitement prior to book’s release and make a sale at the exact time they are interested in your book.
 It also allows you to gain better sales rank on retailers who count all copies sold during pre-order period towards sales rank on release date.
 If you are able to gather a good amount of pre-orders, this will land your book higher in category lists and even in store-wide bestseller lists, exposing your book to a wider audience.

-Now, setting up eBook pre-order is easy: you simply upload it to Amazon, Smashwords or another distributor of your choice, select future release date and it’s done: your eBook can be pre-order on Amazon, Barnes&Noble, iBooks, and Kobo.
-The only thing to remember with eBook pre-order is to upload the final interior file at least 10 days prior to release date.
+Now, setting up eBook pre-order is easy: you simply upload it to Amazon, Smashwords or another distributor of your choice, select future release date and it’s done: your eBook can be pre-ordered on Amazon, Barnes&Noble, Apple Books, and Kobo.
+The only thing to remember with eBook pre-order is to upload the final interior file at least 72 hours before the release date.

 Right after you accept proof copy and enable distribution, IngramSpark will try to cross-sell you “marketing” services.